 Photo credit: Microsoft

 Team Gleason Story

-Team Gleason is committed to providing for and finding solutions for those living with ALS and other related neuromuscular diseases.
-Our focus is on those with ALS and also those who care for them.
-Team Gleason’s small staff and volunteers work tirelessly every day to empower those living with ALS to live with continued purpose and as productively and independently as possible.
+Team Gleason is committed to providing for and finding solutions for persons living with ALS.
+Team Gleason’s staff and volunteers work tirelessly every day to empower those living with ALS to live with continued purpose and as productively and independently as possible.

-Since Team Gleason’s inception, the group has had a significant impact on the lives of countless people living with ALS.
-While the organization has spent millions of dollars providing equipment, technology, services, care, life-changing adventures and more, the impact of the group goes well beyond its direct mission.
+Since Team Gleason’s inception, we have made a significant impact on the lives of countless people living with ALS.
+While the organization has spent millions of dollars providing equipment, technology, services, care, and life-changing adventures, the impact of goes well beyond our mission.
 In 2015, the Steve Gleason Act was signed into law, ensuring access to all people who need assistive communication devices.
-The following year, the film, ‘Gleason’ was released to outstanding reviews at the Sundance Film Festival and was in the top 15 films considered for an Academy Award.
+In 2018, the Steve Gleason Enduring Voices Act was passed to replace the original law, which made the devices eligible for Medicaid and Medicare reimbursement.

 In one of Team Gleason’s first meetings, Steve declared,